josdoaitran/Basic_BDD_Cucumber/README.md

 # Basic BDD Cucumber
 Basic BDD and Cucumber for beginners can get acquainted

-## Why we should use BDD, instead of TDD
+## Why we should use BDD, instead of TDD ?

+BDD

+TDD

 # Gherkin language